MovingBlocks/Terasology/README.markdown

 You may also need to tweak IDE settings further for your convenience, in particular for Eclipse.
 See [Dev Setup](https://github.com/MovingBlocks/Terasology/wiki/Dev-Setup) in our wiki for more details.

-Note that by default stored data (config, saves, etc) is sent to a user profile directory like Saved Games under Windows, even when running from source.
-Add `-homedir` to a run configuration to use the project dir instead.
+Note that by default stored data (config, saves, etc) is sent to a user profile directory like Saved Games under Windows.
+Add `-homedir` to a run configuration or command line execution to use the project dir instead (this is done automatically in some cases including IntelliJ and `gradlew run`)

-Running from source uses the local directory for everything.
 If you want to pull down the source code for a module you can easily do so via Gradle:

 * `gradlew fetchModuleSample`
 * `gradlew idea`